SGDInstitute/apollo/content/collections/pages/mblgtacc/covid-19.md

         content:
           -
             type: text
-            text: 'Please be assured that we are continuously monitoring the recommendations from the National Institutes of Health (NIH) and the Centers for Disease Control (CDC), and will follow guidelines based in science that best protect the most vulnerable in our community.
-However, due to the intentional ignorance and denial of science by the Wisconsin legislature, we are not able to require certain precautions, such as vaccine mandates.'
+            text: 'Please be assured that we are continuously monitoring the recommendations from the National Institutes of Health (NIH) and the Centers for Disease Control (CDC), and will follow guidelines based in science that best protect the most vulnerable in our community. '
       -
         type: paragraph
         content: